aleen42/PersonalWiki/post/array_inference_in_javascript/array_inference_in_javascript.md

 > Object.prototype.toString( ) When the toString method is called, the following steps are taken:
 1. Get the [[Class]] property of this object.
-2. Compute a string value by concatenating the three strings “[object “, Result (1), and “]”.
+2. Compute a string value by concatenating the three strings "[object ", Result (1), and "]".
 3. Return Result (2)